dvlprdave/papa-bear-codes/content/blog/javascript/theming-with-css-variables.md

 ## Wrapping up

 Hopefully you have a better understanding of CSS variables and how to use them in a dynamic way.
-Feel free to further build out the porject I started and build something cool!
+Feel free to further build out the project I started and build something cool!